 The reproductive system influences the apparition and the evolution of adaptive variants in response to selective pressures.
 Asexual reproduction induces clonality which allows an adapted genotype to spread quickly in a homogeneous environment.
-By contrast, sexual reproduction induces recombination which generates new genotypic combinations that can be advantageous in heterogeneous environments (de Meeûs et al., 2007; Stukenbrock and McDonald, 2008).
+By contrast, sexual reproduction induces recombination which generates new genotypic combinations that can be advantageous heterogeneous environments (De et al., 2007; Stukenbrock & McDonald, 2008).
 Recombination also permits to slow down the accumulation of deleterious mutations (Bruggeman et al., 2003).
 Some eukaryote taxa like Ascomycete fungi exhibit a wide variety of reproductive systems, from strictly clonal to strictly sexual species, including numerous species that alternate both (Billiard et al., 2012).
 To understand how reproduction systems and genes involved in these processes evolved in Ascomycete fungi, a prerequisite is to document how sexual reproduction takes place and what the biological determinants of fertility are.

 Sexual reproduction implies the succession of haploid, dikaryotic and diploid phases implemented during meiosis and syngamy (Billiard et al., 2012).
-In Ascomycete fungi, the reproduction cycle starts by the encounter of a male gamete (either contained in antheridia, or present as individualized specialized cells called spermatia) with a female differentiated gamete (the ascogonium), a step called fertilization.
-The ascogonium is a multinucleate haploid cell produced by mitosis (Billiard et al., 2012)
+In Ascomycete fungi, the reproduction cycle starts by the encounter of a male gamete (either contained in antheridia, or present as individualised specialised cells called spermatia) with a female differentiated gamete (the ascogonium), a step called fertilisation.
+The ascogonium is a multinucleate haploid cell produced by mitosis (Billiard et al., 2012) which differentiates specialised hyphae called trichogynes (Debuchy et al., 2010).
+Hormonal